top of page

 School Requirements

-To qualify for the J-1 Teacher Exchange Program, U.S. schools must an accredited public or private primary and or secondary schools (K-12).
-They will need to have a minimum passing grade as a school.
-The schools will have to work with a designated program sponsor or a program affiliate like GlobalEd Solutions to secure sponsorship forms for international teachers.
+To qualify for the J-1 Teacher Exchange Program, U.S. schools must be accredited public or private primary and/or secondary schools (K-12).
+They must also have a minimum passing grade as a school.
+The schools must work with a designated program sponsor or a program affiliate like GlobalEd Solutions to secure sponsorship forms for international teachers.

-To sponsor an H-1B teacher, schools must have filed for and received approval for, an H-1B petition filed under the University Affiliation Numerical Cap Exemption since 2006.
-The schools can work directly with a law firm to hire H-1B teachers or can hire through a placement company like GlobalEd Solutions to better streamline the process.
+To sponsor an H-1B teacher, schools must have filed and obtained approval for an H-1B petition under the University Affiliation Numerical Cap Exemption since 2006.
+Schools can either collaborate directly with a law firm to handle the complex process themselves—this includes completing the LCA, processing the teacher's certification, assisting with travel arrangements, and managing U.S. documentation—or they can partner with GlobalEd Solutions and not have to worry about any of these processes.

 How to choose?

-The J-1 program cost less upfront than the H-1B program, but it has its own set of restrictions and requirements.
-Hiring a teacher through the J-1 Teacher Exchange Program is also much easier than hiring one with an H-1B working visa, but there are some drawbacks.
-For example, schools must be accredited in order to hire someone through this program.
+The J-1 program costs less upfront than the H-1B program, but has its restrictions and requirements.
+Hiring a teacher through the J-1 Teacher Exchange Program is much easier than hiring one with an H-1B working visa, but there are some drawbacks.
+For example, schools must be accredited to hire someone through this program.

-For schools in the United States seeking to employ international teachers for long-term positions, it is advisable to explore the H-1B work visa, as the J-1 teaching visa has a maximum duration of five years.
+For schools in the United States seeking to employ international teachers for long-term positions, exploring the H-1B work visa is advisable, as the J-1 teaching visa has a maximum duration of five years.
 The J-1 program has presented challenges for some schools, as they often face high turnover rates when J-1 teachers complete their program and depart, in addition to the regular attrition of local teaching staff.

-To learn more about GlobalEd Solutions' services, please visit our service page.
+To learn more about GlobalEd Solutions, please visit our service page.

 Disclaimer: The content of this blog is intended for informational purposes only and should not be construed as professional advice or a source of factual data.